kikithedeveloper/PlanHacker/README.md

 ## The Story Behind PlanHacker

 Hi, I am Kimberly Lin, aka Kiki.
-I currently attend [Hackbright Academy][Hackbright] in San Francisco, CA and this is my Hackbright project.
+I recently attended [Hackbright Academy][Hackbright] in San Francisco, CA and this is my Hackbright project.
 In college, it can be overwhelming to juggle your time between lots of homework, preps for exams or quizzes, projects that involve team collaborations, and of